Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-entry-w.md

     elm_entry_markup_filter_append(entry, elm_entry_filter_limit_size, &limit_size);
     ```

-  - To define a list of accepted or rejected characters, append the filter with the `Elm_Entry_Filter_Accept_Set` structure.The following example shows how to reject the '+', '-', '*', and '/' characters:*
+  - To define a list of accepted or rejected characters, append the filter with the `Elm_Entry_Filter_Accept_Set` structure.

-    ```
+   The following example shows how to reject the '+', '-', '*', and '/' characters:

+    ```csharp
     static Elm_Entry_Filter_Accept_Set
     accept_set =
     {